-Jennifer Rudder has worked in the visual arts in Canada for thirty-five years as a writer, curator, administrator, and educator and her essays and articles have been published in a wide variety of Canadian books, catalogues, anthologies, and periodicals.
+Jennifer Rudder has worked in the visual arts in Canada for thirty-five years as a writer, curator, administrator, and educator, and her essays and articles have been published in a wide variety of Canadian books, catalogues, anthologies, and periodicals.
 Rudder began her career in contemporary visual art as director of YYZ Artists’ Outlet, an artist-run centre in Toronto.
-In the nineties she was editor of MIX Magazine and executive director of the Toronto Outdoor Art Exhibition.
-Further in the 2000’s she was executive director and curator of Gallery Stratford, a public gallery in Ontario.
+In the '90s, she was editor of MIX Magazine and executive director of the Toronto Outdoor Art Exhibition.
+Further, in the 2000s, she was executive director and curator of Gallery Stratford, a public gallery in Ontario.

-Rudder received her Masters in Visual Studies: Curatorial at the University of Toronto in 2010.
-During this time, she also taught at the Ontario College of Art and Design University’s (OCAD U) Criticism and Curatorial Practice Department for eight years.
-Throughout her career she has been dedicated to the appreciation, welfare, and advancement of Canadian visual artists as well as a champion of progressive art practices dealing with race, indigeneity, feminism, queer identity, and sexuality.
+Rudder received her master's in visual studies (curatorial) at the University of Toronto in 2010.
+During this time, she also taught at the OCAD University’s criticism and curatorial practice department for eight years.
+Throughout her career, she has been dedicated to the appreciation, welfare, and advancement of Canadian visual artists as well as a champion of progressive art practices dealing with race, indigeneity, feminism, queer identity, and sexuality.
 Much of Rudder’s curatorial work is a critical examination of the historical misapplication of scientific theories and technologies that result in harmful effects on vulnerable segments of society.